Agile-Labs-Tech/agilelabs-isms-policy/02 RMF DRAFT/README.md

 ## Risk Treatment

 1. Risk treatment is implemented through the Risk Treatment Table, which consists of all risks identified as unacceptable from the Risk Assessment Table.
-Risk treatment is conducted by SA.
+Risk treatment is conducted by ISM.
 2. One or more treatment options must be selected for risks valued 3 and 4:

     1. Selection of security control or controls from Annex A of the ISO/IEC 27001 standard or some other security controls